-- The calculus of Newton and Leibniz depended on extensions of infinitely small length. - ► The basic problem that the calculus solves is to calculate, precisely, the area under a curve. - ► We divide a finite segment into infinitely many infinitesimally small segments, and then add them up. - Berkeley claims that there is a smallest perceivable extension. - ► The minimum sensibilia - ▶ Berkeley estimated that the size of a full moon is about thirty minima sensibilia. - ▶ The minimum sensibilia functions as an atom in Berkeley's metaphysics. - Even large finite divisibility is illicit, according to Berkeley's account. - ► "There is no such thing as the ten-thousandth part of an inch; but there is of a mile or diameter of the earth, which may be signified by that inch" (Principles §127). - Infinite divisibility, because of its use in the calculus, was a central element of the new science
+- The calculus of Newton and Leibniz depended on extensions of infinitely small length. - ► The basic problem that the calculus solves is to calculate, precisely, the area under a curve. - ► We divide a finite segment into infinitely many infinitesimally small segments and then add them up. - Berkeley claims that there is a smallest extension. - ► The minimum sensibilia - ▶ Berkeley estimated the size of a full moon to be about thirty minima sensibilia. - ▶ The minimum sensibilia functions as an atom in Berkeley's metaphysics. - Even large finite divisibility is illicit, according to Berkeley's account. - ► "There is no such thing as the ten-thousandth part of an inch; but there is of a mile or diameter of the earth, which may be signified by that inch" (Principles §127). - The Calculus rests on a big mistake!